usernameAI/Deep-SC/README.md

 This is an implemention for our paper based on Pytorch

-Social capital-driven multi-faceted preference learning for product recommendation
+Social capital matters: Towards comprehensive user preference for product recommendation with deep learning

 This paper is currently under peer review.